-- IT remote control access and troubleshooting
+- 1. IT unattended remote access and troubleshooting

-- Bulk and two-way file transfer for multiple devices
+- 2. Bulk and two-way file transfer for multiple devices

-- Device grouping, monitoring, and security management
+- 3. Device grouping, monitoring, and security management

-- Kiosk mode: Lockdown manned devices in the field
+- 6. Kiosk mode: Lockdown manned devices in the field

-- End user support for customers and employees
+- 8. End user support for customers and employees

 Mobile device management for Android and other devices operate as the main interface to remotely control and manage enrolled company- and employee-owned devices.
-In some cases, MDM is a part of a larger suite of enterprise mobility management (EMM) solutions for endpoint management.
+In some cases, MDM software is a part of a larger suite of enterprise mobility management (EMM) solutions for endpoint management.

-IT remote control access and troubleshooting
+1. IT unattended remote access and troubleshooting

 App crashes, malfunctioning devices, and failed installations are just some of the wide range of technical issues that IT administrators have to manage.
 Traditional IT troubleshooting methods such as onsite visits, emails, and phone calls are too costly and time-consuming for the service provider and the employee or customer.

-Bulk and two-way file transfer for multiple devices
+2. Bulk and two-way file transfer for multiple devices

 Bulk file transfer allows your business to send multiple files to different groups of devices in your fleet.
 Two-way file transfer allows you to send or retrieve files between two devices.
 Whatever MDM solution you choose, make sure data transfer is secured between devices with encryption.

-Device grouping, monitoring, and security management
+3. Device grouping, monitoring, and security management

 A robust interface for device management and reporting is vital in order to monitor managed devices.
 For reporting purposes, device-level analytics, alert options, and a real-time dashboard can help you easily scan your devices and their status.
-Device grouping allows you to group your devices, which is a convenience that is important to have when you’re managing hundreds of devices.
+Device grouping allows you to group your devices, which is a convenience that is important to have when you’re managing hundreds of remote devices.

 Include your IT team in fully vetting your MDM solution selection and its features.
 You don’t want to commit to a tool that doesn’t integrate well with what you already have.
 Asset management should include the capability to register, configure and monitor Android and other devices, along with reporting on their status.
 You should also be able to generate reports on the number, type, and operating systems of registered devices.